Camo & Krooked: 2008–10: Above & Beyond

 The duo has been releasing songs on various labels throughout 2008 to 2010, including Future Prophecies's Berzerk and Body & Soul's Nasca.
 More frequently, they've released multiple singles through fellow Austrian drum and bass producer and promoter DisasZt's label Mainframe Recordings.
 On 12 February 2010, the duo had released their debut studio album Above & Beyond through the label.
 The fourteen-track album includes a Mainframe Recordings compilation mix composed by DJ DisasZt himself.
 Camo & Krooked had then released the Edge of Mind EP on John B's label Beta Recordings ten days later.
 It had received DJ support from many of the biggest names in drum and bass, including Pendulum, Grooverider, DJ Fresh, Adam F, London Elektricity, Matrix & Futurebound, Shimon, Concord Dawn, and DJ SS.

 Due to Camo & Krooked's success with Above & Beyond, they won Best Newcomer DJs at the 2010 Drum & Bass Arena Awards, and put out two mixes for BBC Radio 1's Annie Nightingale, Fabio & Grooverider.
 Grooverider later quoted that Camo & Krooked are "one of the biggest talents in Drum & Bass".
 Both of these mixes bring to the table Camo & Krooked's usual varying subgenres of drum and bass.
 They have released successful remixes of drum and bass tracks such as Future Prophecies's "September", John B's "Numbers" and DJ Fresh's "Talkbox".
 They have also produced remixes for songs by English rapper Professor Green twice: one for "Just Be Good to Green" and another for "Monster".
 The latter remix was their first venture into the realms of dubstep, a new genre for them.

 In April 2010, Camo & Krooked released "Turn Up (The Music)", featuring the vocals of Pat Fulgoni, through Hospital Records as part of the compilation album Sick Music 2.
 The song contains lyrics based on the song "Turn on the Music" by Roger Sanchez.
 The track was originally released on a double A-side joint single backed with Netsky's "Memory Lane".
 Their first individual single release on Hospital was "Climax", released on 28 June 2010.
 In October 2010, drum and bass producer and Shogun Audio owner DJ Friction had teamed up with Camo & Krooked to create the collaborative effort of "Stand Up!", featuring added vocals from Dynamite MC.
 Friction had also made a drum and bass remix of the Doctor P track "Sweet Shop" alongside the two.

-Camo & Krooked were eventually signed to Hospital Records on 4 December 2010 to join the likes of Netsky, High Contrast and Danny Byrd.
-By the end of 2010, they've made a huge impact on the world of drum and bass in a short period of time with releases on labels including Viper Recordings, Technique, Breakbeat Kaos, Audio Porn, Renegade Hardware, Urban Takeover and Uprising Records.
+Camo & Krooked were signed to Hospital Records, on 4 December 2010, and joined the likes of Netsky, High Contrast, and Danny Byrd.
+By the end of 2010, they had releases on labels including Viper Recordings, Technique, Breakbeat Kaos, Audio Porn, Renegade Hardware, Urban Takeover, and Uprising Records.